Think you're familiar with India's sunshine state? Here are 10 interesting facts about Goa, a state in India, that you might not have known...

 Goa is widely known as India's party district, and is visited by thousands of sun-seeking tourists each year.

 The state has fulfilled popular demand, with close to 7,000 bars across the state to choose from – and plenty of cheap alcohol.
 North Goa is generally more lively, although South Goa has its fair share of beach parties too.

-That's not to say that the state has a small amount of attractions and things to do; in fact, it's quite the opposite!
+That's not to say that the state has a small number of attractions and things to do; in fact, it's quite the opposite!
 Discover our top 10 things to do in Goa.

 Mobor beach, outside The Leela

-4. The state has the highest per capita income in India
+4. Goa has the highest per capita income in India

 Goa is one of India's wealthiest states, largely thanks to its booming tourist industry.

-This beautiful state has also been ranked as the best placed in terms of infrastructure and living standards.
+This beautiful state has also been ranked as the best place in terms of infrastructure and living standards.

 5. It's home to India's only legitimate two-wheeler taxis